Blackheath railway station, New South Wales: Heritage listing

-As at 22 February 2012, Blackheath Railway Station is of state significance as part of the early construction phase of railway line duplication on the upper Blue Mountains, demonstrating the technological and engineering achievements in railway construction at the end of the 19th century.
+As of 22 February 2012, Blackheath Railway Station is of state significance as part of the early construction phase of railway line duplication on the upper Blue Mountains, demonstrating the technological and engineering achievements in railway construction at the end of the 19th century.
 The building is significant for its contribution to the scenic qualities of the Blue Mountains railway landscape, forming part of a cohesive group of intact stations along the line.
-The platform building at Blackheath station is an excellent representative example of a standard Federation era railway building and is one of only two timber railway buildings along the Blue Mountains line.
+The platform building at Blackheath station is a representative example of a standard Federation era railway building and is one of only two timber railway buildings along the Blue Mountains line.
 Partial reconstruction of the building following a fire in 1985, together with the restoration of Mortuary station, marked the beginning of heritage management in the NSW railways.
 The place is also significant for its local setting within well landscaped gardens and adjacent to the historic town centre.

 The Blackheath Railway Station Shops have historical significance as an important and distinctive component of the precinct around Blackheath Railway Station.
 The buildings have some aesthetic significance as small Federation-era buildings with similarities in scale, detail, and form and are important elements in the local townscape.
 The buildings are also of significance for their associations with the prominent and influential identity Tomas Rodriguez, former Station Master at Blackheath Railway Station.

-Blackheath railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+Blackheath railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied a series of criteria marking its historical importance.

-The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-Blackheath Railway Station is of historical significance as part of the early construction phase of railway line duplication on the upper Blue Mountains demonstrating the technological and engineering achievements in the railway construction at the end of the 19th century.

-The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.